 Going down the memory lane

 Thereon, Ravi earnestly began following the spiritual practices.
-“I did these practices regularly and in just one month I could see a significant change in my situation.
-The attitude of my friends, family and relatives towards me changed so drastically that I myself couldn't understand what was happening to me.
+“I did these practices regularly and in just a month I could see a significant change.
+The attitude of my friends, family, and relatives towards me changed so drastically that I myself couldn't understand what was happening to me.
 My economic situation started improving, my father used to get sick every year, but slowly things started improving,” he added.

 Since then, there has been no turning back for him.
 Armed with zeal and enthusiasm, he began his journey on the path he always wanted to tread.
-Today Sakri village boasts of better water facilities, water harvesting system, better infrastructure and better education facilities for the school going children.
+Today Sakri village boasts of better water facilities, water harvesting system, better infrastructure and better education facilities for school going children.

 Lauding Ravi’s efforts for bringing about the transformative change, the Collector of Bilaspur on one of his visit to the village in 2010, said, “When educated youth like Ravi, who is also associated with organization such as The Art of Living, come up and take responsibility, the society will definitely get a new direction.
 We are ready to help you in any way we can.”

 Ravi believes that all this was possible only through the power of spirituality, which kindled the spirit to make his dreams come true.

 “My life has become a celebration and it is all thanks to Gurudev Sri Sri Ravi Shankar.
 I know what a remarkable change spirituality has brought to my life and today, I wish the same for everyone else,” said Ravi.

 A meditation hall will soon be built in the village.
 In the meditation hall, people from all age groups will have the opportunity to experience similar leadership and meditation programs, which will enrich their lives and lay the blueprint for a beautiful future society.